edvin/tornadofx-guide/Part 4 - Design Patterns/ViewModel and Validation.md

 ```

 The above example is included to clarify how the `rebindOnChange` function works under the hood.
 For real use cases involving a TableView you should opt for the shorter version.

+# Validation

+Almost every application needs to check that the input supplied by the user conforms to a set of rules or are otherwise acceptable.
+TornadoFX has an extensible validation and decoration framework
+built in and it has very tight integration with ViewModel.
+We will first look at validation as a standalone feature before we integrate it with the ViewModel.

+## Under the hood

+The following explanation is a bit verbose and does not reflect the way you would write validation code in your application.
+This section will provide you with a solid understanding of how
+validation works and how the individual pieces fit together.

+### Validator

+A `Validator` knows how to inspect user input of a specified type and will return a `ValidationMessage` with a `ValidationSeverity` describing how the input compares to the expected input for a specific control.
+If a `Validator` deems that there is nothing to report for an input value, it returns `null`.
+A text message can optionally accompany the `ValidationMessage`, and would normally be displayed by the `Decorator`
+configured in the `ValidationContext`.
+More on decorators later.

+The following severity levels are supported:

+- `Error` - Input was not accepted
+- `Warning` - Input is not ideal, but accepted
+- `Success` - Input is accepted
+- `Info` - Input is accepted

+´
+There are multiple severity levels representing successful input to easier provide the contextually correct feedback in most cases.
+For example, you might want to give an informational message
+for a field no matter the input value, or specifically mark fields with a green checkbox when they are entered.
+The only severity that will result in an invalid status is te `Error` level.

+### ValidationTrigger

+By default validation will happen when the input value changes.
+The input value is always an `ObservableValue<T>`, and the default trigger simply listens for changes.
+You can however choose
+to validate when the input field looses focus, or when a save button is clicked for instance.
+The following ValidationTriggers can be configured for each validator:

+- `ValidationTrigger.OnChange()` - Validate when input value changes, optionally after a given delay in milliseconds
+- `ValidationTrigger.OnBlur()` - Validate when the input field looses focus
+- `ValidationTrigger.Never()` - Only validate when `ValidationContext.validate()` is called

+### ValidationContext

+Normally you would validate user input from multiple controls or input fields at once.
+You can gather these validators in a `ValidationContext` so you can check if all validators are valid, or
+ask the validation context to perform validation for all fields at any given time.
+The context also controls what kind of decorator will be used to convey the validation message for each field.

+## Decorator